-You can easily get started by enabling the service with a few clicks in the AWS Management Console.
+You can easily get started by enabling the service with a few clicks in the Amazon Management Console.
 You can specify an optional Amazon SNS topic to receive notifications about configuration changes.
-You can also specify an Amazon S3 bucket where you want to the information recorded by AWS Config to be delivered—the service handles everything else.
-When you enable the service, AWS Config discovers your AWS resources and begins recording configuration changes.
-AWS Config also represents the relationships between your resources (e.g., an Amazon EBS volume attached to an Amazon EC2 instance).
+You can also specify an Amazon S3 bucket where you want to the information recorded by Amazon Config to be delivered—the service handles everything else.
+When you enable the service, Amazon Config discovers your Amazon Web Services resources and begins recording configuration changes.
+Amazon Config also represents the relationships between your resources (e.g., an Amazon EBS volume attached to an Amazon EC2 instance).

-For details about supported resource types and more, refer to AWS Config Documentation
+For details about supported resource types and more, refer to Amazon Config Documentation